 Sign in and access your survey

-Browse to the Survey123 for ArcGIS website, and sign in by clicking either the link in the upper right or the Try It Now button.
+Browse to the Survey123 for ArcGIS website, and sign in by clicking either the link at the upper right or the Try It Now button.

 - In the Survey123 website, you can access any survey you have created to view its results, delete it, or change its privacy settings.

-Your browser will open your survey's returned data, with four available tabs: Overview, Collaborate, Analyze, and Data.
+Your browser opens your survey's returned data, with four available tabs: Overview, Collaborate, Analyze, and Data.

 Analyze question results

-In many situations in which a survey is called for, both individual responses and general trends are important to consider.
+In many situations where a survey is required, both individual responses and general trends are important to consider.
 In this case, you'll start by looking at the tabularized and mapped data to determine which individual reports are important to check.

 - Click the Analyze tab.
-This tab contains automatically generated charts and maps using data pulled from your survey's results, useful in a variety of different ways.
+This tab contains automatically generated charts and maps using data from your survey's results, which is useful in a variety of ways.
 In a damage assessment survey, it helps to determine areas that need more immediate attention, as well as general trends.

 - The first thing you want to know in this scenario is where the areas of greatest damage are.
 On the first question, for level of severity, choose Map.
 This opens a map with the location of your survey's responses displayed, symbolized by response to the question.
 The map automatically moves to a location and level of zoom suitable to display as many points as possible.